juliankay/FakeGPS/README.md

 ### Driver Installation

 * Ensure your system meets the requirements
-* Download the latest release binary as a zip and extract to a folder
+* [Download the latest version of the released binary](https://github.com/juliankay/FakeGPS/releases) as a zip and extract to a folder
 * Install the driver using "Add Legacy Hardware" in Device Manager
 * Confirm you want to install the unsigned driver
     * The driver may say it failed to start on first use, see issue #3